* DATA STRUCTURE APTITUDE *

 the function calls.

-Every recursive function has its equivalent
+Every recursive function has its

 iterative (non-recursive) function.
 Even when such